English Language and Literature

-RMPC is one of three majors offered by the English department.
+RMPC is one of four majors offered by the English department.

 Note: Prior to 2016, this program was named Rhetoric and Professional Writing (RPW).

-Students can pursue their RMPC major via a four-year honours degree or a four-year general degree.
+Students can pursue their RMPC major via a four-year honours degree, a four-year general degree, or a three-year general degree.
 See the RMPC program page for more information on the degrees and their requirements.